data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 We can use the count of male students in each state and divide it by the count of each female student.
 The result is the number of times male students are in special education more or less than the female students in the same state and year.
 Our coding strategy will be to

- - Use `spread` to create separate columns for male and female students.
+ - Use `pivot_wider` to create separate columns for male and female students.
  - Use `mutate` to create a new variable called `ratio`.
 The values in this column will be the result of dividing the count of male students by the count of female students

 Note here that we can also accomplish this comparison by dividing the number of female students by the number of male students.
 In this case, the result would be the number of times female students are in special education more or less than male students.